 There were two rooms.
 One left and one right.
 I looked left and it appeared to be an office, burnt papers and ID cards littered the floor and hung from blackened metal filing cabinets.

 I swung right and stopped.
 Jesus Christ, this is it.
 This is the room, It was fairly dark apart from a small window on the outside wall.
 It gave enough light to show me all I needed.
 I lowered my weapon and took in the horror before me.

 Bullet holes were spread all over, there were signs of burning that crept about a third of the way up the walls.
-Then blood spatter, lots of blood spatter, sprayed all over, intermingled with this I picked out pieces of human debris, flesh, brain matter, dried and clinging to the spot it landed.

 We moved on, up the stairs, checking the roof, and then back out the front door.

 Then it dawned on me, what the hell was I doing, I’m the bloody medic!

 People started to move in and set up operations.
 We had bought in a huge mast which was attached to the side of the police station in the hope we could get comms with Abu Naji.

 An RMP arrived and we set up an office for him by the front door.
 He was to recruit a new police force.
 Engineers arrived, and a detachment from my old medical unit 12 Medical Sqn.